santiagogustavo/the-pet-bay/README.md

 ## Intro

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-As assignment from SCC-0219 - Introduction to Web Development, at University of Sao Paulo, we're going to develop a web page for a ficticious Pet Shop.
+As assignment from SCC-0219 - Introduction to Web Development, at University of Sao Paulo, we're developing a web page for a ficticious Pet Shop.
 We named it to "The Pet Bay" and we're going to apply web technologies and concepts presented in our classes.

 ## Usage